anri-Tvalabeishvili/Analysis-Of-Georgian-Data/README.md

 This repository processes three main types of data: vehicles, suicide and suicide attempts, issuing and registering driving licenses.

+Due to the fact that the data are taken from the official website of the Ministry of Internal Affairs of Georgia, data is given in Georgian.
+Thus, the results obtained after processing and visualization are given in Georgian.

 ## Used Data and their sources

 Vehicles-Statistic (means of transportation) : https://info.police.ge/page?id=121           <br>